-Other factors that have been associated fetal macrosomia include post-term pregnancies, mothers of hispanic origin, a history of previous large infants.
+Other factors that have been associated with fetal macrosomia include post-term pregnancies, mothers of Hispanic origin and a history of previous large infants.
 Male infants also have a higher rate of being born with macrosomia when compared to female infants.
 In addition, women over the age of 35 have a higher risk of having large babies.

 In some cases, there is no known cause of fetal macrosomia.

 Fetal Macrosomia Complications